jondot/rn-snoopy/README.md

 # React Native Below 0.33

 I've submitted a modification to `MessageQueue` that allows for more flexible bridge spy, which was made available starting React Native v0.33.
-This will work seamlessly with Snoopy.
+Versions 0.33 and up will work seamlessly with Snoopy.

-For versions below 0.33, you have the option of locking to a legacy version of Snoopy which installs these modifications via monkeypatching `MessageQueue`:
+For versions below 0.33, you have the option of locking to a legacy version of Snoopy which installs the required `MessageQueue` modifications by patching it externally:

 ```
 $ npm i rn-snoopy@1.0.6